codex-storage/codex-research/design/Merkle.md

 odd element, or not.
 However instead of submitting the length, you can encode this into a single bit (not sure if that's much better though).

-**Solution 5 (??).** Use a different tree shape, where the left subtree is always a complete (full) binary tree with `2^floor(log2(n-1))` leaves, and the right subtree is constructed recursively.
+**Solution 5.** Use a different tree shape, where the left subtree is always a complete (full) binary tree with `2^floor(log2(n-1))` leaves, and the right subtree is constructed recursively.
 Then the shape of tree encodes the number of inputs `n`.
-This however complicates the Merkle proofs (they won't have uniform size).
+Blake3 hash uses such a strategy internally.
+This however complicates the Merkle proofs (they won't have uniform size anymore).
 TODO: think more about this!

 ### Keyed compression functions